jonshiach/graphics-notes/_sources/_pages/08_Lighting.md

 Specular lighting: $k_s = 1.0$, $\alpha = 20$.
 ```

-Let's add ambient and diffuse lighting to the specular lighting to complete the Phong reflection model.
+Let's add ambient and diffuse lighting to the specular lighting to complete the Phong lighting model.

 :::{admonition} Task
 :class: tip